American crow

+American crows have all black plumage, with iridescent feathers.
+It looks much like other all-black corvids.
+They are highly intelligent, similar to other Corvidae, and are adaptable to human environments.
+The most common call of an American crow is the CaaW!-CaaW!-CaaW!
+They can be distinguished from the common raven by their smaller size and a slightly less pronounced beak; from the carrion crow by their size, as the carrion crow is larger and of a stockier build.
+American crows can be difficult to distinguish from the fish crow, however fish crows tend to fluff their throat feathers when calling.
+They are omnivores, feeding on insects, seeds, nuts, and preying on small animals.
+They also rarely feed on carrion, leading to associations with death, thieves, and bad luck in some cultures, however, in Native American, along with some Gaelic cultures, crows are considered good luck, due to their intelligence.

-American crows are common, widespread, and susceptible to the West Nile virus, making them useful as a bioindicator to track the virus's spread.
+American crows are common, widespread, and susceptible to the West Nile virus, making them a useful bioindicator for tracking the virus's spread.
 Direct transmission of the virus from crows to humans is impossible.
-They are considered an agricultural pest, and are subject to hunting and management.
+According to BirdLife International, there are 31 million American crows as of 2012.

 Taxonomy and systematics

 The American crow was described by German ornithologist Christian Ludwig Brehm in 1822.
 Its scientific name means literally 'short-billed crow', from Ancient Greek βραχυ- brachy- ('short-') and ρυνχος rhynchos ('billed').

-A 2012 genetic analysis of the genus Corvus by Knud A Jønsson and colleagues using nuclear and mitochondrial DNA calculated that the American crow diverged from a lineage that gave rise to the collared, carrion and hooded crows around 5 million years ago.
+A 2012 genetic analysis of the genus Corvus calculated that the American crow diverged from a lineage that gave rise to the collared, carrion and hooded crows around 5 million years ago.

-"American crow" has been designated the official name by the International Ornithologists' Union (IOC).
+"American crow" has been designated the official name by the International Ornithologists' Union (IOU).

 Subspecies

 The number of subspecies varies by authority, ranging between three and five.
 The unclear taxonomy of the northwestern crow, previously its own species, has complicated subspecies determinations.
 Subspecies differ in bill proportion and form a rough NE–SW clinal in size across North America.
 Birds are smallest in the far west and on the southern coast.